Hello Joy of Dancers and families,

 All of the information below can be found in the handbook, but we wanted to pull out some things to note now in case it takes a few days to get to reading the Recital Handbook

-At the end of the month, there will be a sign-up sheet for backstage mom help (sorry dads, but there will be girls changing backstage!).
+We have a sign-up sheet for backstage mom help (sorry dads, but there will be girls changing backstage!).
 Most of the younger kids will need two moms per class.
 Backstage moms will be able to sit in the audience to watch their dancer(s) perform and then meet them backstage afterward.
 They will not need to buy a ticket to the show.
 Backstage moms are the glue that holds the show together and running smoothly!
 We appreciate all those who sign up to help.
-Please see section 12 of the handbook for more information on this and other volunteer opportunities.
+Please see section 11 of the handbook for more information on this and other volunteer opportunities.
+If you are interested, please email us at [email protected]!

 Videotaping is welcome during dress rehearsal only.
 Just as in a professional Theatre production, videotaping during a performance is not allowed, both as a courtesy to other members of the audience as well as the dancers.
 Our dancers do not want to look out into the audience and see screens instead of their loved ones’ faces, nor do audience members want their view to be blocked by the bright screens of cameras, iPhones, iPads, etc. It can also be distracting and dangerous to the dancers, not to mention watching through a screen will inhibit your experience of the performance.
 Dance is meant to be enjoyed live!